 Diversity of housing types and sizes.
 While typical single-family homes on lots of 6,000+ square feet are desirable to many families, they do not necessarily fit the unique needs of a variety of household types.
 For example, individuals, students, and "empty nesters," may prefer to have smaller homes that better fit their day-to-day needs.
 Similarly, those who wish to reduce their cost burden from housing may seek out smaller, more affordable housing options that fit their lifestyles.
-For example, those with fewer material possessions who wish to reduce their housing costs may choose to live in a smaller housing development such as a cottage court or tiny house village.
+For example, those with fewer material possessions who wish to reduce their housing development such as a cottage court or tiny house village.
 Adding small-lot housing developments to the mix of housing types being built in the San Joaquin Valley can help meet a wider range of housing needs.